Helping Hands and Families Together

 ‘The Women’s Toolkit’ is a 10-week programme; each session is approximately 2 hours per week.
 The programme explores:

 There will be a number of family-centred support sessions, tailored around the needs of each family and designed to bring the family together to experience fun and enjoyable activities and to develop lasting memories.
 Criteria include the following:

-Sonia Randhawa, Senior Support Worker – Domestic Abuse
+Sonia Randhawa, Project Coordinator – Domestic Abuse